[Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit

 If there’s one mistake that I see people make more than any other when choosing sex toys for Valentine’s Day or any other gifting occasion, it’s this: instead of buying something their partner will love, they buy something they like the idea of their partner using.

-There’s no point buying them an extra large dildo if they’re all about clitoral stimulation.
+There’s no point buying them a super large or extra-long dildo if they’re all about clitoral stimulation.
 You might like the idea of anal sex, but if they’re not into it then even the best butt plugs aren’t going to see any action.
 Perhaps tentacles turn you on but turn them right off.

 This is a gift for them, so centre them and their needs.